atlassian/data-center-helm-charts/docs/docs/userguide/upgrades/HELM_CHART_UPGRADE.md

  Select the target Helm chart version.
-You can find the default application version (target product version tag) in `APP VERSION` column.
+You can find the default application version (target product version tag) in the `APP VERSION` column.

 ## 3. Define the upgrade method

-Considering the current and target product versions there are different scenarios:
+Considering the current and target **product** versions there are different scenarios:

-1. The versions are different, and the target product version is not zero downtime compatible
+1. The versions are different, and the target product version is not zero-downtime compatible.
-2. The versions are different, but the target product version is zero downtime compatible
+2. The versions are different, and the target product version is zero-downtime compatible.
-3. The versions are the same
+3. The versions are the same.

-!!!important "See the following links to find out if two versions of product are zero downtime compatible"
+!!!important "See the following links to find out if two versions of a product are zero-downtime compatible"

      Jira: [Upgrading Jira with zero downtime](https://confluence.atlassian.com/adminjiraserver/upgrading-jira-data-center-with-zero-downtime-938846953.html){.external}
      Confluence: [Upgrading Confluence with zero downtime](https://confluence.atlassian.com/doc/upgrade-confluence-without-downtime-1027127923.html){.external}
      Bitbucket: [Upgrading Bitbucket with zero downtime](https://confluence.atlassian.com/bitbucketserver/upgrade-bitbucket-without-downtime-1038780379.html){.external}

-!!! note "All supported jira versions are zero downtime compatible"
+!!! note "All supported Jira versions are zero-downtime compatible"
-     The minimum supported version of Jira DC in Data Center Helm Charts is `8.19`.
+     The minimum supported version of Jira Data Center in the Data Center Helm Charts is `8.19`.
-     Considering any jira version later than 8.x is zero downtime compatible, all supported Jira DC are zero downtime compatible.
+     Considering any Jira version later than 8.x is zero-downtime compatible, all supported Jira Data Center versions are zero-downtime compatible.

-Based on the scenario follow one of these options in next step:
+Based on the scenario follow one of these options in the next step:

-* **Normal upgrade**: Upgrade Helm chart when the target product version is not zero downtime compatible, or you want to avoid mixed version during the upgrade.
+* **Normal upgrade**: Upgrade Helm chart when the target product version is not zero-downtime compatible, or you want to avoid mixed version during the upgrade.
 In this option the product will have a downtime during the upgrade process.
-* **Rolling upgrade**: Upgrade Helm chart when the target product version is zero downtime compatible.
-This option only will apply when the target product version is zero downtime compatible.
-If you are not sure about this please see the links above.
+* **Rolling upgrade**: Upgrade Helm chart when the target product version is zero-downtime compatible.
+This option will only apply when the target product version is zero-downtime compatible.
+If you are not sure about this see the links above.
 * **No product upgrade**: Upgrade the Helm chart with no change in product version.
-This method is recommending for the case that the target product version is the same as current product version or for any reason you don't want to change the product version but still you like to upgrade the helm chart.
+We recommend this method when the target product version is the same as the current product version, or for any other reason you may not want to change the product version but still upgrade the helm chart.

 ## 4. Upgrade the Helm chart

 !!! hint "Tip: Monitor the pods during the upgrade process"
-     You can monitor the pod activities during the upgrade by running the following command in separated terminal:
+     You can monitor the pod activities during the upgrade by running the following command in a separate terminal:
      ```shell
      kubectl get pods --namespace <namespace> --watch
      ```